What happened during the Maine shooting? A timeline of the tragedy in Lewiston

 Eighteen people are dead after mass shooting at a bowling alley and restaurant Wednesday night in Lewiston, Maine, the state's governor said in a news conference Thursday morning.
 Another 13 people were injured.

-The suspect in the case, identified by police as 40-year-old Robert Card, has a warrant out for his arrest on multiple counts of murder.
-Card is from Bowdoin, from a town just east of Lewiston.
+The suspect in the case, identified by police as 40-year-old Robert Card, was found dead of a self-inflicted gunshot wound Friday evening, officials say, ending an intense two-day manhunt involving hundreds of local, state and federal law enforcement officers.
+Card was from Bowdoin, a town just east of Lewiston.

 Here's a timeline of the shooting and what we know about the ongoing manhunt: